OpenAMP/openamp-docs/openamp/overview.rst

 OpenAMP Architecture
 ********************

-The OpenAMP architecture or framework utilizes a number of distinct components to achieve the :ref:`OpenAMP Fundamentals<openamp-fundamentals-work-label>`, with most of them using or derived from existing standards or frameworks.
+The OpenAMP framework utilizes a number of distinct components to achieve the :ref:`OpenAMP Fundamentals<openamp-fundamentals-work-label>`, with most of them using or derived from existing standards or frameworks.

 The components comprising OpenAMP are: